EmbarkStudios/rust-gpu/docs/src/codegen-args.md

 Currently this also replaces the zombie reporting with a SPIR-T-based version (which may become the default in the future).

+### `--no-infer-storage-classes`

+Disables the old SPIR-V "Storage Class" (i.e. address space) inference pass, to allow testing alternatives to it (such as SPIR-T `qptr` passes).

+Note that this will produce illegal SPIR-V by default, and you need e.g.
+`--spirt-passes=qptr` in order to regain legal "Storage Class" assignments
+(see [SPIR-T `qptr` PR](https://github.com/EmbarkStudios/spirt/pull/24) for more information on `qptr` in general)

 ### `--no-structurize`

 Disables CFG structurization.
 Probably results in invalid modules.